A Survey on Speech Deepfake Detection: Fully Deepfake detection

-The current trend in feature engineering for audio anti-spoofing is shifting from hand-crafted features towards deep embedding representations, particularly derived from pre-trained SSL-based models.
-This transition is motivated by that conventional acoustic features, based on mathematical principles, may not fully capture hidden information from unknown attacks as effectively as learnable features.
-Learnable features excel in extracting high-level representations from raw audio data, leading to improved performance in cross-dataset testing scenarios.
-Nevertheless, despite their limitations, hand-crafted features should not be discarded.
-Hand-crafted features demand fewer computational resources while offering a high degree of interpretability.
-In contrast, learnable features usually require a longer training time with a larger amount of model parameters.
-In cases of limited training data quantity or quality, hand-crafted features and SSL-based features employing transfer learning often outperform learnable features.
-Therefore, a promising direction involves integrating both hand-crafted and learnable features to construct a robust system.
-Additionally, while utilizing prosodic-based and phase-based features alone may not yield competitive detection outcomes, they offer value as complementary features alongside others, such as magnitude-based spectral features and learnable features.
+Despite these advantages, hand-crafted features still have their merits and should not be overlooked.
+They require fewer computational resources and offer a high degree of interpretability, whereas learnable features typically need longer training times and larger model parameters.
+In situations where training data is limited in quantity or quality, hand-crafted features and SSL-based features using transfer learning often outperform learnable features.
+Therefore, a promising approach is to integrate both hand-crafted and learnable features to build a robust detection system.
+Furthermore, while prosodic-based and phase-based features alone may not provide the most competitive detection results, they can be valuable when used in combination with other features, such as magnitude-based spectral features and learnable deep embeddings.

-In the literature, various techniques are employed to enhance performance, such as pre-emphasis.
-Pre-emphasis involves applying a first-order high-pass filter directly to the speech signal to amplify its high-frequency content, thereby boosting the energy of the sound \cite{huang2023frequency, chakravarty2022noise, khan2023spotnet, khan2024frame}.
-This practice is commonly applied directly to speech signals before feature extration to address issues related to high-frequency noise induced by transmission.
-Normalization on spectrograms is another widely used operation in the literature, which reflects mainly the tonal characteristics of speakers \cite{gonzalez2022dual, chen2023twice, khan2023spotnet}.